OpenDSA/OpenDSA-stable/RST/en/List/ListADT.rst

 The current position is where any action such as insertion or deletion will take place.

-.. codeinclude:: Lists/ListADT.pde
+.. codeinclude:: Lists/ListADT
    :tag: ListADT

-.. inlineav:: listADTCON1 ss
+.. inlineav:: listADTposCON ss
    :output: show

-.. raw:: html

-   <p></p>

-.. inlineav:: listADTCON2 ss
+.. inlineav:: listADTnoteCON ss
    :output: show

 The ``List`` member functions allow you to build a list with elements